Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 - Untethered chargers have a socket for a removable cable — more flexible for multiple vehicles, vehicle changes or shared use

-- Both types deliver identical charging speed and performance — the choice is about usability and future flexibility, not electrical capability
+- Both types deliver identical charging speed and performance, so the choice is about usability and future flexibility, not electrical capability

 - If flexibility, multiple vehicles or future changes matter more, untethered often makes more sense